 - Rule 5: Prepare (and Practice) for the Worst.

 Rule #1: Wear a PFD (Life Vest)

-Life vests or ‘Personal Flotation Devices’ PFDs are an absolutely essential part of your safety.
+Wearing a life vests or ‘Personal Flotation Device’ (PFD) is an absolutely essential part of your safety.
 Imagine struggling to breath air as you try and stay afloat wearing clothes, gasping for air, hyperventilating, limbs going numb, rough water and wind waves driving at your face.